 I’d rather save a couple hundred bucks and add that to one more fly fishing trip this calendar year.
 I don’t have unlimited money for fly fishing.
 I also hunt upland game and waterfowl in North Dakota every fall with my extended family, so fly fishing doesn’t get all my resources for the outdoors.

-I definitely will not purchase the discount brands.
+I paid $298 for my recent pair of Orvis Ultralight waders.
+I made a conscious decision not to purchase a discount brand.
 I’ve been down that road, and the saying that you pay for cheap three times is pretty much gospel.

-Instead, I seek value – a durable pair of waders at a reasonable price.
+Instead, I try to see value – a durable pair of waders at a reasonable price.

-Waders should last me four or five years, given how hard I use them and my number of days on the water.
+Waders should last me five to seven years, given how hard I use them and my number of days on the water.

 One last comment: I definitely recommend purchasing stockingfoot waders (not waders with boots).
 That means you’ll need to purchase wading boots, a topic for another time.